Contrasting Baltic International USA (BISA) & The Competition

 |2.51

-As a group, “Holding & other investment offices” companies have a potential upside of 82.17%.
-Given Baltic International USA’s competitors higher probable upside, analysts clearly believe Baltic International USA has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 77.23%.
+Given Baltic International USA’s peers higher probable upside, analysts clearly believe Baltic International USA has less favorable growth aspects than its peers.

-This table compares Baltic International USA and its competitors’ net margins, return on equity and return on assets.

 Summary

-Baltic International USA competitors beat Baltic International USA on 6 of the 10 factors compared.
+Baltic International USA peers beat Baltic International USA on 6 of the 10 factors compared.

 Baltic International USA, Inc. does not have significant operations.
 It intends to investigate and acquire a target company or business seeking to become a publicly held corporation.
 The company was incorporated in 1991 and is based in Houston, Texas.